Shawnee Heights High School

 Shawnee Heights High School is a fully accredited public high school located in Tecumseh, Kansas, east of Topeka, Kansas.
+It is operated by Shawnee Heights USD 450 school district.
 The school colors are red, white and turquoise and the school mascot is the Thunderbird.
 The average annual enrollment is approximately 1,200 students.

 Shawnee Heights is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
 Athletic teams compete in the 5A division and are known as the "Thunderbirds".
 Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.
 The school is a member of the United Kansas Conference.

 History

 In 1960, when Highland Park High School was annexed into the City of Topeka, the city was in need of a for the Tecumseh students.
 For two years the students of Tecumseh were transported to Highland Park while a three-member board was formed to investigate the potential of building a High School in that area.
 In June 1960, the committee outlined the need for the school and recommended that it be a joint venture between Tecumseh (formerly district 10) and Berryton-Richland (formerly District 1).
 The two communities consolidated, and a decision was made to build the new high school on the 47 acres of purchased land.
 A principal was hired to help with the planning, and in 1962 Shawnee Heights High School (named as the result of a contest between eighth-grade students of the three attendance centers) was opened.
 Enrollment in the first year was 260 students in the building constructed to accommodate 400 students.

 n 1970 a new junior high school was built for grades 7-9.
 In 1979 another new building was added.
 At that time, grades 7-8 were housed in the original high school, grades 9-10 in the 1970 building, and grades 11-12 in the 1979 building.
 The three buildings created a triangle on the corner of 45th Street and Shawnee Heights Road.
 In 2004, the 1970 and the 1979 buildings were combined by adding an addition between the two to create one building.
 Currently, this building houses 9-12 grades.